ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 appointment series to display in the frontend.

-In close cooperation, the two of you have agreed on the frontend and backed requirements for the initial prototype.
+In close cooperation, the two of you have agreed on the frontend and backend requirements for the initial prototype.
 As you've adopted the latest and greatest in agile methodologies, lengthy requirement documents are a thing of the past.
-Instead, you work from screenshots and example patterns and address unclear or missing requirements as you encouter those.
+Instead, you work from screenshots and example patterns and address unclear or missing requirements as they materialize.

 Based on these screenshots and example patterns, your partner has started developing the frontend.
-Your job is to develop the backend to support these screenshots and examples, taking into account the additional requirements below:
+Your job is to develop the backend, taking into account the additional requirements below:

-  - At a minimum, the backend must be able to support daily and weekly recurring appointment.
+  - At a minimum, the backend must support daily and weekly recurring appointments within a start date and end date range.
+The *No end date* and *End after n occurrence(s)* aren't required for the minimum implmentation.

   - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and